jodyboucher/docker-ubuntu1604-ansible/README.md

 ## How to Build

-This image is built automatically on Docker Hub and can be obtained at XXX.
+This image is built automatically and can be obtained on [Docker Hub](https://hub.docker.com/r/jodyboucher/ubuntu1604-ansible/).

 Use the following instructions if you need to manually build the image: